How to Deep Clone Objects in JavaScript Effectively

 Command Description

-Array.isArray() Checks if the passed value is an Array.
+Array.isArray() Determines if the value that was supplied is an array.

-_.cloneDeep() Creates a deep copy of a value using the Lodash library.
+_.cloneDeep() Utilizing the Lodash library, a deep copy of a value is produced.

 function deepClone(obj) {